levelarts-studio/cte-docs/content/gad2-docs/modules/unit-3/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  World Assembly & First Playable
+  Prototyping & Outlining Learning Objectives
 </div>

-This unit focuses on assembling a **first playable demo** of the project.
-Students replace blockouts with a handful of major key props, establish layout, and set up basic lighting and post-processing.
-The goal is to create an early build that communicates mood, navigation, and environmental storytelling — even if most assets are still placeholder blockouts.
+This unit focuses on **rapid prototyping and planning for production**.
+After pitching and forming teams in Unit 2, students now create small test builds to validate mechanics, art style, and scope.
+Teams also outline their **learning objectives** — what skills and features they will focus on in their capstone vertical slice.

 {{< callout type="info" >}}
-This unit emphasizes **iteration and testing**.
-By the end, every team will have a rough but playable demo that sets the stage for deeper interactivity in Semester 2.
+Prototyping is about answering questions quickly: *Does this mechanic work?
+Is this art style feasible?* Keep tests small and focused.
+The clearer your objectives, the more successful your final project will be.
 {{< /callout >}}

 ## Topics Covered
-- Replacing blockouts with major key props to establish layout
+- The role of prototypes in game development
-- Setting up lighting and post-processing for readability and mood
+- Greyboxing and blockouts for levels and mechanics
-- Early navigation and composition checks
-- Using environment elements to suggest story context
-- Preparing a first playable build for milestone review
+- Building simple test scenes in Unreal with placeholder assets
+- Iteration and feedback loops for rapid improvement
+- Defining **team learning objectives** for the vertical slice (art, design, programming, production)
+- Establishing measurable goals for semester milestones

 ## Assignments
 {{< cards >}}
-  {{< card link="/gad2-docs/modules/unit-3/a1" title="(U3.1) Blockout + Key Prop Pass" >}}
+  {{< card link="/gad2-docs/modules/unit-3/a1" title="(A3.1) Greybox Prototype Build" >}}
-  {{< card link="/gad2-docs/modules/unit-3/a2" title="(U3.2) Lighting & Post-Processing Setup" >}}
+  {{< card link="/gad2-docs/modules/unit-3/a2" title="(A3.2) Core Mechanic Test in Unreal" >}}
-  {{< card link="/gad2-docs/modules/unit-3/a3" title="(U3.3) First Playable Build Submission" >}}
+  {{< card link="/gad2-docs/modules/unit-3/a3" title="(A3.3) Art Style or Asset Workflow Test" >}}
+  {{< card link="/gad2-docs/modules/unit-3/a4" title="(A3.4) Team Learning Objectives Draft" >}}
+  {{< card link="/gad2-docs/modules/unit-3/a5" title="(A3.5) Portfolio Upload — Prototype & Objectives" >}}
 {{< /cards >}}

 ## Learning Report

 **Objectives**
-- Replace blockouts with major props to define layout and scale
-- Apply basic lighting and post-processing to establish clarity and mood
-- Create an early playable demo with basic navigation
-- Test and refine environmental storytelling through composition
-- Deliver a first milestone build for critique and feedback
+- Build rapid prototypes to test mechanics, visuals, or workflows
+- Demonstrate iterative design through quick feedback cycles
+- Define clear **team learning objectives** tied to capstone outcomes
+- Document decisions on scope, priorities, and risks
+- Share prototypes and objectives in portfolios for accountability

 **Materials**
-- Unreal Engine project with imported blockouts and props
+- Unreal Engine with starter content
-- Team asset library (major props + placeholder sets)
-- Checklists for navigation, scale, and readability
+- Blender or 2D art tools for quick placeholder assets
+- Team project management tool (Trello, Notion, Google Docs)

 **Assessment**
-Students are graded on the clarity of their playable layout, the effectiveness of lighting and mood, and the functionality of the early build.
-Peer and instructor critique will guide improvements for the next units.
+Students are evaluated on the **clarity and usability** of their prototypes and the completeness of their team objectives.
+Prototypes do not need polish, but they must test core ideas.
+Objectives must be specific, measurable, and tied to the vertical slice.

 **Activities**
-Teams replace blockouts with key props, refine layouts, and set up early lighting passes.
-Playable builds are tested for readability and navigation, then presented for milestone review.
+Teams brainstorm and identify the riskiest parts of their project.
+They create quick prototypes (greybox levels, mechanic tests, placeholder art pipelines) to validate feasibility.
+Teams then outline their **learning objectives** — e.g., “Learn advanced lighting techniques,” “Implement a working inventory system,” or “Develop consistent art style.”
+Results are shared for peer and instructor feedback.

 ## Education Standards

 The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **4.3** — Use job-specific hardware/software for workflows and delivery of content to various platforms.
-- **5.2** — Solve industry-specific creative challenges, accept critique, and apply feedback.
+- **5.2** — Solve creative challenges, accept critique, and iterate
-- **7.2** — Work collaboratively and follow through as a team member.
+- **10.4** — Generate and test prototypes through iterative processes
-- **9.2** — Apply iterative design through prototypes and feedback.
-- **16.6** — Understand components and workflow for each stage of pre-production, production, and post-production.
+- **16.4** — Develop and analyze creative briefs and planning documents
+- **18.5** — Turn prototypes into previsualizations using engine tools
+- **19.3** — Explore careers in game design, technical art, and development